aguss787/nvim-config/README.md

 Open NeoVim and install the plugins using `:Lazy`.
 The installation should run automatically.

-### TreeSitter Setup

-TreeSitter parsers is not handled in the config.
-This is choosen because it is not necessary to install all the parsers for all the languages.
-You can install the parsers you need.
-Please refer to [TreeSitter GitHub Page](https://github.com/nvim-treesitter/nvim-treesitter) on how to install the parsers.

 ## Updating the config

 To update the config, pull the latest changes from this repo.